ivan-lednev/obsidian-day-planner/README.md

 ![Now and Next](https://raw.githubusercontent.com/lynchjames/obsidian-day-planner/main/images/now-and-next.png)

+### Task Notification

+You can choose to have an in-app notification display when a new task starts.

 ## Commands

 Using the plugin in command mode, 2 commands are available to link and unlink a Day Planner.